AchyutamSharma/Try-Tic-Tac-Toe-/README.md

 In This project we use - HTML, CSS, JS.

-Whats not working in this project :- when match is draw it can't show. and it not store the winner.
+Whats uncompleted in this project :- when match is draw it can't show. and it not store the winner.

 In Next Tic-Tac-Toe project, I will upgrade to advance version of it.